galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md

 >
 > ### {% icon comment %} Comments
 >
 > ⚠️ Please note, that if you want to create a "stacked" visualization, overlapping each year, you can use several executions (one execution by year) of the `Filter data on any column using simple expressions` tool specifying the year you want on the `With following condition` parameter, `c2==2003` for 2003, then `c2==2004` for 2004, etc... then you can paste all resulting files side by side using one or several executions of the `Paste two files side by side` tool so you can specify on the "Select Data" tab of visualization, several Data series (one by year).
+AS it will be of interest to reuse this combination of 3 tools in a next tutorial step, you can create a workflow that you can named something like `Phenology "stacked" visualization creation`
 > ⚠️ Please note, that if you want your chart to be more precise and to specify that the x-axis corresponds to "Week and year", it is possible.
 In order to do so, follow the tip below:
 >    > ### {% icon tip %} Tip: Creating a new column of the dataset containing the week and the year First of all, you have to know how many years are taken into account in your dataset.